deso-protocol/dips/dips/dip-5.md

 This change doesn't affect security of any other DeSo transaction.
 Messaging keys are secured with owner-signed signatures and so they can't be spoofed by adversaries.
 The DeSo Identity Service remains unaffected with all functionality unrelated to messages.

 ## Alternate designs considered
 There was an alternative design considered based on generating the messaging keys randomly; however, this design wouldn't allow the DeSo Identity to easily derive a private key given a messaging key, and attempts to fix this would arrive at similar method to the proposed design of pseudo-random key derivation with a trapdoor.
+Another potential design was making messaging keys a new transaction; however, this would result in a forking change.

 ## Acknowledgements
 Special thanks to @diamondhands0 and @maebeam for helping with shaping the DeSo V3 Messages protocol.